qicqock/qicqock.github.io/_projects/3_project.md

 POLBOT is an AI-based conversational voice bot service for <a href="https://minwon.police.go.kr/">Korean National Police Agency</a> that recognizes the voice on the phone and seeks to understand the intention of the caller to provide effective automated receptions.

-By analyzing the voice from multiple speakers in real time, POLBOT can classify speakers and understand their intentions, which allows to provide automated voice responses to callers.
+By analyzing multiple speakers' voices in real-time, POLBOT can classify speakers and understand their intentions, which allows to provide automated voice responses to callers.

 <p class="font-weight-bold">On the necessity of digital conversion of call centers, we developed an XR interface for POLBOT on Microsoft HoloLens 2.</p>